billalben/My-Personal-Portfolio/README.md

 ## Contact

-Feel free to reach out to me via email at **billalben252@gmail.com** or connect with me on [LinkedIn/Twitter/other social media].
+Feel free to reach out to me via email at **contact@billalbenz.me** or connect with me on [LinkedIn/Twitter/other social media].